Guar gum is a food additive that’s found throughout the food supply.

-This article looks at the pros and cons of guar gum to determine if it’s bad for you.
+This article looks at the pros and cons of guar gum to determine whether it’s bad for you.

-It’s a type of polysaccharide, or long chain of carbohydrate molecules bonded together, and composed of two sugars called mannose and galactose (1).
+It’s a type of polysaccharide, or long chain of bonded carbohydrate molecules, and composed of two sugars called mannose and galactose (

-The FDA considers it to be generally recognized as safe for consumption in specified amounts in various food products (2).
+The Food and Drug Administration (FDA) considers it to be generally recognized as safe for consumption in specified amounts in various food products (2).

 Guar gum is widely used throughout the food industry.

 In addition to these food products, guar gum is found in cosmetics, medications, textiles, and paper products (